determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

  Singularity Known Issues
 **************************

-   -  If Singularity version is less than 3.10 or if Apptainer version is less than 1.1, when deployed on PBS cluster, the experiment configuration cannot have embedded double quote " character.
+   Launching a PBS jobs with an experiment configuration which includes an embedded double quote character (") may cause the job to fail with the json.decoder.JSONDecodeError unless you have Singularity 3.10 or greater or Apptainer 1.1 or greater.

 *********************
  PodMan Known Issues